mohitpai/journey-optimizer.en/help/using/email/preheader.md

 ---
 # Add a preheader {#preheader}

->[!CONTEXTUALHELP]
->id="ac_edition_preheader"
->title="Adding a preheader"
->abstract="A preheader is a short summary text that follows the subject line when viewing an email from your email client.
-In many cases, it provides a short summary of the email, and is typically one sentence long."

 A preheader is a short summary text that follows the subject line when viewing an email from your email client.
 In many cases, it provides a short summary of the email, and is typically one sentence long.